MughilM/Data-Science-Projects/docs/projectPages/HousePrices/PredictingHousePrices.md

 For a "proof of concept", I will be recreating Kaggle's benchmark submission that predicts sale price based on a multiple linear regression of the year and month sold, the square footage and the number of bedrooms.
 This corresponds to columns **YrSold, MoSold, LotArea,** and **BedroomAbvGr**.
 The last variable is the number of bedrooms not including the basement.
 However, there is no variable representing the number of bedrooms in the basement.
 Thus, this is the closest variable we have.

 ### Side Note: Root Mean Square Logarithmic Error
 As a side note, Kaggle usually uses the root mean square logarithmic error (RMSLE) as the accuracy metric.
 As opposed to root mean square error (RMSE), RMSLE does not penalize large differences when both the predicted and actual values are the same.
 Thus, it takes into account more so the percent difference than the actual difference.
 This works perfectly with house prices as they tend to be large.
-The formula is below. $\hat{y}_i​$ is the predicted value while $y_i​$ is the actual.
+The formula is below.

 $$
 RMSLE = \sqrt{\frac{1}{n}\sum_{i=1}^n \left(\ln\left(\hat{y}_i+1\right) - \ln\left(y_i+1\right)\right)^2} =
 \sqrt{\frac{1}{n}\sum_{i=1}^n \left(\ln\frac{\hat{y}_i+1}{y_i+1}\right)^2}
 $$

+where $$\hat{y}_i$$ is the predicted value and $$y_i$$ is the actual value.

 ## Multiple Linear Regression